isidorogv/foldarapDDE/README.md

 ![Foldarap Mod v.1.0](pics/scalablefolda.jpg)

-Modification is, basically, an addon to use a ___direct driver extruder___.
+Modification is, basically, an addon to use a ___direct drive extruder___.
 Also it is able to fold keeping the display in its position.
 You can also choose to use ___smooth rods___ or ___linear guides___ for X and Y axis.
 And finally, it is included the ability to build ___different printer sizes___ just changing the profile lenght.
 STL and STEP files are supplied in order to make your own custom adjustements.

 Thankx to...